Staters of Cilicia Trachea

 Pseudo-Kelenderis, Group 2.

-Box plots and descriptive statistics of these three assumed phases are presented in Figure 3 and Table 2, respectively.
-In Table 2, note the large negative skewness of Phases 1 and 3, which is manifested in Figure 3 by high numbers of outliers below the bottom whiskers.
+Box plots and descriptive statistics of these two assumed phases are presented in Figure 3 and Table 2, respectively.
+In Table 2, note the large negative skewness of both datasets, which is manifested in Figure 3 by high numbers of outliers below the bottom whiskers.
 The weight distributions of these two phases are considerably left-skewed.

 Figure 3: Box plots of phases of weight standard development